 KSK farmer Hiyasmin, together with her daughter, preparing their organic soil product.

-With the skills and knowledge they learned from KSK, the couple were able to harvest quality produce which they are now selling on the ground floor of their house.
+With the skills and knowledge they learned from KSK, the couple was able to harvest quality products which they are now selling on the ground floor of their house.
 “We have already earned P10,000 from selling strawberry plants alone.
-We also sell vegetable seeds, planting materials, including our own fermented loam soil which rich in organic materials,” Hiyasmin shared.
+We also sell vegetable seeds, and planting materials, including our own fermented loam soil which is rich in organic materials,” Hiyasmin shared.

 “I never imagined I could grow and propagate strawberries here in Antipolo.
 I just tried my luck and it brings me infinite pleasure knowing I succeeded in propagating and growing strawberries and even Blue Ternate—its flowers have numerous health benefits, which is why so many people want this plant in their backyards,” she added.

-"SM Foundation’s KSK program really helped our family especially during the pandemic.
+"SM Foundation’s KSK program really helped our family, especially during the pandemic.
 The farming technologies that we learned during the training gave us an alternative livelihood especially now that our primary source of income is not operational.
-May God bless SM and the SY family for their humble deeds that open opportunities to people in grassroot communities,” Hiyasmin concluded.
+May God bless SM and the SY family for their humble deeds that open opportunities to people in grassroots communities,” Hiyasmin concluded.

 KSK farmer Hiyasmin’s mix organic soil product

-Kabalikat Sa Kabuhayan (KSK) program aims to bring modern and sustainable farming skills in both rural and urban communities to help farmers have food on their table and have potential economic opportunities.
+Kabalikat Sa Kabuhayan (KSK) program aims to bring modern and sustainable farming skills to both rural and urban communities to help farmers have food on their tables and have potential economic opportunities.
 To date, the program has trained more than 26,700 farmers from almost 3,360 barangays in 880 cities/municipalities.